20/20/20 Film Program FAQs

 Q: Can I take 20/20/20 + additional courses for CREDIT (e.g. CWL 530 scriptwriting, CWL 500 MFA writing) during SPRING 2014 WITHOUT matriculating into the University and then apply those credits toward a degree later?

 Yes, but only certain courses and only a limited number of credits may transfer.
-CWL 500 and TAF 500 are limited to matriculated students.
+CWL 500 is limited to matriculated students.
 Per credit cost remains the same whether matric or non-matric-- matriculating allows you to take certain courses and have priority for enrollment for courses.
 (Non-matrics must wait until matriculated students register).

 Q: Can I obtain Student Health Insurance without matriculating ?